What is a functional resume?

 How to write a functional resume

-Now that you have an idea of what a functional resume looks like, it’s time to learn how to write one.
-Here’s a section-by-section guide for writing a functional resume:
+Now that you have an idea of what a functional resume looks like, it’s time to learn how to write a resume like this.
+Here’s a helpful section-by-section guide:

 1. List your contact information